Dark Matter Induced Power in Quantum Devices

 \textit{\textbf{Scattering Rate \& Energy Deposition.---}} As a DM particle with velocity $\bv$ scatters in the detector and transfers momentum $\bq$, it deposits an amount of energy

 As a result, the target makes a transition from $\ket{i}$ to $\ket{f}$.
 For such low energy depositions, the momentum transferred is comparable to the inverse size of nuclear wavefunction in a detector crystal, and the inter-atomic forces become important.
 Hence, lattice vibrations or phonon excitations will be used to compute the DM scattering rate.
-The total rate per target mass can be written as\,\cite{Kahn:2021ttr,Trickle:2019nya}
+The total rate per unit target mass can be written as\,\cite{Kahn:2021ttr,Trickle:2019nya}

-Here, $f_\chi(\bv)$ is DM velocity distribution, $\rho_T$ is the target density, $\sigman$ is the DM-nucleon scattering cross section, $\mu$ is the reduced mass of the DM-nucleon system, $\fmed(q)$ is a form-factor that depends on the mediator (we will assume $\fmed(q)=1$), and $S(\bq,\oq)$ is the dynamic structure factor containing the detector response to DM scattering and depends on the crystal structure of the target material.
-The differential rate as a function of deposited energy $\omega$ can be written by inserting a delta function
+Here, $f_\chi(\bv)$ is DM velocity distribution, $\rho_T$ is the target density, $\sigman$ is the DM-nucleon scattering cross section, $\mu$ is the reduced mass of the DM-nucleon system, $\fmed(q)$ is a form-factor that depends on the mediator (we assume $\fmed(q)=1$), and $S(\bq,\oq)$ is the dynamic structure factor containing the detector response to DM scattering and depends on the crystal structure of the target material.

 To compute DM scattering rates, we follow Refs.~\cite{Knapen:2021bwg,Campbell-Deem:2022fqm} and use the publicly available code DarkELF.
 We modify DarkELF in two main ways.
 Firstly, we update the local DM density and DM velocity input to be that described in the previous section, for halo or thermalized DM as appropriate.
-Secondly, the code was developed only for materials with two atoms per primitive cell, which is smallest unit cell.
-Thus, we adapt it for materials like Al which has only one atom in its primitive cell.
+Secondly, the code was developed only for materials with two atoms per primitive cell, which is the smallest crystal unit.
+Thus, we adapt it for materials like Al which has only one atom in its primitive cell.\\